Privacy and Security

 | User's file system | Exported MDS files | Managed by the user |

-OPFS and IndexedDB are browser storage APIs.
+OPFS, IndexedDB, and localStorage are browser storage APIs.
 Data is scoped to the app.midas-app.org origin and cannot be accessed by other sites or browser profiles.
 If multiple people share the same browser profile, they can all access the stored data.
 Use separate OS user accounts on shared workstations.

 MIDAS does not encrypt stored data at rest.
 If disk-level data protection is required, use OS-level disk encryption such as BitLocker or FileVault.